Narekavank

-Narekavank (Նարեկավանք, "Monastery of Narek", Western Armenian: Nareg) was a tenth-century Armenian monastery in the historic province of Vaspurakan, near the southern shores of Lake Van, in present-day Gevaş district in the Van Province in eastern Turkey.
+Narekavank (Նարեկավանք, "Monastery of Narek", Western Armenian: Nareg) was a tenth-century Armenian monastery in the historic province of Vaspurakan, near the southern shores of Lake Van, in present-day Gevaş district in Van Province in eastern Turkey.
 The monastery was one of the most prominent in medieval Armenia and had a major school.
 The poet Gregory of Narek (Grigor Narekatsi) notably flourished at the monastery.
 It was abandoned in 1915 during the Armenian genocide, and reportedly demolished around 1951.
 A mosque now stands on its location.